 CMs MUST be capable of processing all standard configuration settings.
+CMs MUST ignore any configuration setting present in the configuration file which it cannot interpret

 Authentication of the provisioning information is provided by two message integrity check (MIC) configuration settings, CM MIC and CMTS MIC.